 The potential closure of these stores will have a direct effect on the respective loans regardless of whether the store itself is collateral for the loan.
 This is due to declining rental income, reduced foot traffic, and/or potential co-tenancy lease clauses affecting the overall property.
 Added pressure will occur if the malls already have a closed anchor, such as Macy’s or Sears, without re-leasing prospects.

 So here I am on The Financial Exchange, at WRKO Boston, talking with host Barry Armstrong about the bonds and leveraged loans of brick-and-mortar retailers, including those of Neiman Marcus.
 Its junk bonds plunged to just over 50 cents on the dollar and its loan to 77 cents on the dollar when news emerged that it too had hired a restructuring adviser.
-And we’re discussing why the stress malls are in is likely to scuttle the buyout of Macy’s (the handsome dude is host Barry Armstrong):

 I’ve been documenting the brick-and-mortar retail fiasco for almost two years (the articles are here).
 But even I, though I’ve been doom-and-gloom on the sector, have not been nearly doom-and-gloom enough, given what has taken place over the last seven days.